Appendicitis

 • Constipation or diarrhea.

-• Abdominal bloating.
+• Belly bloating.

 • Gas.

 The site of the pain may vary, depending on age and the position of the appendix.
-In pregnancy, the pain may seem to come from the upper abdomen because the appendix is higher during pregnancy.
+In pregnancy, the pain may seem to come from the upper belly because the appendix is higher during pregnancy.

 When to see a doctor